ranbenayoun/BestGrades/README.md

 # BestGrades

 This project pulls course statistics from Michael Maltsev’s [CheeseFork](https://cheesefork.cf/) and extracts key insights for any Technion course.
+The presentation can be found in [Youtube Presentation](https://youtu.be/uwcc7UkbG20)

 ## 📊 What this code does: